exercism/python/concepts/string-formatting/about.md

 >>> f'{"hello world!".title()} is a classic greeting.'
 'Hello World! is a classic greeting.'

-# A f-string can be nested inside another f-string
+# An f-string can be nested inside another f-string
 >>> f"{f'hello world!'.title()} is a classic greeting."
 'Hello World! is a classic greeting.'
 ```